vfsm/stateworks/prototype1_word_counter/README.md

       decision that will be made) is how the execution of the state machines should be handled.
 The next prototype will address that.
+      Either each time one state machine execute, we need to update its VI or each time some state machine changes its state we may need to update all the dependent state machines (machines that use its state as VI).
+      What happens when we have a cycle in the dependency graph of state machines?
+We may have a deadlock in the initialization.
+We may solve the deadlock allowing one of them to initialize first considering that its VI will not have any state from the dependent machines.
+That will be a temporary inconsistency but may solve the deadlock.
+Ideally, we should not have cycles in the dependency graph of state machines.
     - The virtual input originally (stateWORKS original description) is only of the static input kind.
 Basically, when someone want to simulate an one-time signal, one has to make a transition followed